Disciplina clericalis

 Disciplina clericalis is a book by Petrus Alphonsi.
-Written in Latin at the beginning of the 12th century, it is a collection of 33 fables and tales and is the oldest European book of its kind.
+Written in Latin at the beginning of the 12th century, it is a collection of 33 fables and tales and has been described as "the oldest European collection of novellas".
+It has also been classified as a frame tale.

 Works in Disciplina Clericalis

 Works included in the book are:

 The Half Friend

 A Berber who is dying calls his son to him and asks him how many friends he thinks he has gained in his lifetime.
 The son estimates the number to be around 100.
-The father replies that he only considers people his friends until they have proved their friendship.
+The father replies that as for himself, he has only ever acquired half a friend, and that he only considers people his friends once they have proved their friendship.
 He then tells his son to test his friends by bringing them a dead calf cut in pieces in a sack and bring it to each of his friends telling them that he has killed a man and he needs them to help him hide the body.
 All of his friends refuse to help him and break off their friendships with him.
 The father then tells the son to go to his "half friend" and see what he will say.
 The son does this and the "half friend" agrees and begins preparations.
 Upon seeing this, son informs the "half friend" of the truth and thanks him.
 Afterward the son asks the father if he has ever known someone who had a "perfect friend".
 The father replies that he has and begins to tell the story.